release

 OAuth 2 SSO

-OAuth2 protocol provides secure delegated access without sharing the credentials.
-It allows users to give access to their resources hosted by a service provider, such as Facebook, without giving away credentials.
-It acts as an intermediary on behalf of the end user, providing the service with an access token that authorizes specific account information to be shared.
+The OAuth2 protocol provides secure delegated access without sharing credentials.
+It allows users to grant access to their resources hosted by a service provider (e.g., Facebook) without disclosing their credentials.
+OAuth2 acts as an intermediary, providing the service with an access token that authorizes specific account information to be shared.

 • Setting up SSO with Google